devlinb/prefilled-json/README.md

 ## How It Works

 The library uses a **streaming approach with pattern matching** for modern LLMs.
-Instead of relying on stop tokens (which modern instruction-tuned models often ignore), it allows models to over-generate content and then extracts precise field values using regex patterns.
+Stop tokens are not 100% reliable across models, using streaming output is the only way I was able to make this 100% reliable.
+Accordingly, models may over-generate content, which this library then backtracks through and  extracts precise field values using regex patterns.
 This approach works reliably with state-of-the-art models like Qwen, Phi-3.5, and Gemma.
+It should work fine even with highly quantized low-param models.

 ## Architecture